SEEG-Oxford/seegSDM/seegSDM_tutorial.md

 ![plot of chunk unnamed-chunk-24](figure/unnamed-chunk-24.png)

-`combinePreds` combines the prediction maps (on the probability scale) from multiple models and returns rasters giving the mean and quantiles of the ensemble predictions. unlike the previous two functions, `combinePreds` needs a `RasterBrick` or `RasterStack` object with each layers giving a single prediction.
+`combinePreds` combines the prediction maps (on the probability scale) from multiple models and returns rasters giving the mean, median and quantiles of the ensemble predictions. unlike the previous two functions, `combinePreds` needs a `RasterBrick` or `RasterStack` object with each layers giving a single prediction.
 So we need to create one of these before we can use `combinePreds`.
 Note that we can also run `combinePreds` in parallel to save some time if the rasters are particularly large.

 ```r